 Monaco: Offshore Business Sectors

-Although private banking for rich Monagesque residents was the original basis of the Principality's banking sector, this has changed.
-Many factors have contributed to Monaco's rise as a banking centre in the last 10 years, including the presence of a secure legislative base (the Bank of France is responsible for regulatory oversight), the absence of withholding tax on interest payments, and a rush of Italians away from their ever-tighter domestic tax regime.
+Private banking for rich Monégasque residents was the original basis of the principality's banking sector, though this changed in the early 2000s.
+Many factors have contributed to Monaco's rise as a banking centre, including the presence of a secure legislative base (the Bank of France oversees its regulation), the absence of withholding tax on interest payments, and a rush of Italians away from their domestic tax regime.

 Although the majority of banking is still for private individuals, commercial banking has grown substantially, particularly in real-estate lending and in shipping.

-Much of the legal basis of banking in Monaco stems from the French Banking Law, supplemented by provisions of Monaco Criminal and Company law.
-Banking secrecy is imposed by Clause 57 of the French law, while defences against money-laundering are contained in Monagesque laws nos.
-1157 of 23/12/92 and 1162 of 7/7/93.
+Much of the legal basis of banking in Monaco stems from French banking law, supplemented by provisions of Monaco criminal and company law.
+Banking secrecy is imposed by clause 57 of the French law, while defence against money-laundering are contained in Monégasque laws no. 1157 of 23/12/92 and 1162 of 7/7/93.
 Secrecy is adequate for individuals with no French connections, but somewhat compromised for French residents (see Double Tax Treaties).

 In 2009, Monaco agreed to increase its transparency with foreign tax authorities in the hope that the OECD would remove it from its list of uncooperative jurisdictions.
 In its statement Monaco said that it would follow ‘recent evolutions in the area of bank secrecy and information exchange’ undertaken by jurisdictions such as Switzerland, Luxembourg and Austria and conform to standards laid down by the OECD (see Double Tax Treaties).
-Indeed, Monaco, along with Andorra and Liechtenstein, was removed from the OECD list of uncooperative jusdictions in May 2009.
-Since then, Monaco has signed 20 Tax Information Exchange Agreements.
+Indeed, Monaco, along with Andorra and Liechtenstein, was removed from the OECD list of uncooperative jurisdictions in May 2009.
+Since then, Monaco has signed 20 tax information exchange agreements.